RHCE 23-25 Nov 20: The Baby Friendly Lactation Course: Becoming a Baby-Friendly Hospital Through Innovative Breastfeeding Support, 25 Nov

 - 5.00 ACCME Non-Physician CME CreditDHA J-7 CEPO is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing education.
 ACCME Non-Physician CME Credit providers will be provided a certificate of participation for educational activities certified for AMA PRA Category 1 Credit™.
 ACCME Non-Physician CME Credit providers may receive a maximum of 5.00 hours for completing this activity.

-- 5.00 ANCCDHA J-7 CEPO is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
-DHA J-7 CEPO designated this activity.
-Continuing Nursing Education activity for a maximum of 5.00 contact hours Nurses should only claim credit commensurate with the extent of their participation in the activity.
+- 5.00 ANCCThe DHA, J-7, CEPO is accredited by the Joint Accreditation/ Interprofessional Continuing Education (IPCE) to provide this Continuing Nursing Education for a maximum of 5.00 ANCC contact hours.
+Nurses should only claim credit commensurate with the extent of their participation in the activity.

 - 5.00 Certificate of Attendance